DHCP for Wireless LAN ClientsBy CWNP On 12/29/2011 - 94 Comments

 For us wireless folks that aren’t stellar routing and switching guys, one of the most daunting network tasks is integrating our WLAN infrastructure with the existing wired infrastructure and its services.
 Understanding wired design topics is pretty fundamental to installing or managing any network, so it really should be on our priority list to spruce up those skills.
-To give you a nudge on your journey, let’s talk about DHCP for wireless clients.
+To give you a nudge on your journey, let’s talk about Dynamic Host Configuration Protocol (DHCP) for wireless clients.

 In a typical client connection to a wired Ethernet port, the client will be a member of a VLAN based on the switch port configuration.
 When the client connects, it does the usual DHCP exchange by sending a broadcast DHCP discovery frame to find a DHCP server.
 If there’s a DHCP server on the local Layer 2 domain, it will reply and everyone will be happy.
 However, if the DHCP server is not on the local subnet, a router must be configured to forward the DHCP discovery.
 Typically, this is accomplished by configuring an IP Helper Address on the router, which is just a way of telling the router to relay certain broadcast UDP frames (like DHCP) to a specific IP destination.
 In the case of DHCP, the router will forward the DHCP discovery and request as unicast frames to one or more pre-configured DHCP servers.